pinedrop/transcripts_apachesolr/transcripts_editor/README.md

 "Keep transcript edits".
 The module automatically flags a node when its attached transcript is edited for the first time.

-As long as the "Keep transcript edits" flag is on, then uploading a new transcript to the node will have no effect on the underlying index.
+As long as the "Keep transcript edits" flag is on, then one is prevented from deleting or replacing the uploaded transcript.
 To discard changes made online and revert to the upload transcript, then unflag the node on the node edit form.

-To prevent unauthorized transcript reversions (and thus loss of data), only users who can edit a node are allowed to revert its transcript.
-Still, users should take care when using this feature.
+On the flip side, one might want to disable online transcript editing when a transcript has been "checked out" for offline editing.
+To implement such a feature, hook_transcripts_editor_disabled would probably come in handy.

 << Last modified, 16 September 2015 >>